top of page

 To some extent, all funerals are tailor made and aim to celebrate the life of the person who has passed.
 The funeral directors are usually very helpful as is a local vicar or crematorium.

 Sometimes it is appreciating what those you leave behind need.
-Essentially, it is your choice alone and there is more choice and control than people often realise.
+There is more choice and control than people often realise and you can plan your own funeral if you wish.
 Today, there is usually a type of funeral service available that will help provide those wishes.
 For example, a friend kept his very old green 1950s pick up truck in tip top condition for many years.
 He developed an illness and knew that his end was coming.
 The shiny truck was to carry his coffin through the village from his house to the church.
 Everyone was happy to gather outside his house and walk, following the wonderfully kept old green truck, up to the local church creating a large and respectful entourage.
 Another had everyone wear bright pink feather boas to the service and afterwards everyone sang copa cabana.
 Another dear friend had the service at a church and had the coffin taken by itself to an unattended direct cremation with a gathering back at his house.
 A traditional funeral I know had a horse drawn carriage take the coffin from the church to its place of rest and another was a humanist service with a cremation.
 The type and uniqueness of each celebration of life and funeral is endless.
 We each have our own ideas about what we would like and they will differ widely whatever your faith or beliefs.
+If you would like support organising details, then please do call for a talk about booking my services.

 tipiicon_edited.jpg